Last Updated on December 13, 2022

 - When you search on Craigslist try different locations.
 You can hop from one location to another with a click.
 Maybe in your area, there won’t be anything interesting but you might find a good deal within driving distance.
 What’s a 6 hours drive for a great RV that costs $15k less than it’s worth?
 That’s the deal I got.

 - If the location of the RV is too far or you know nothing about RVs, I suggest hiring Lemon Squad’s RV inspection service.
 It might not be cheap but it’s worth it.
-A professional will check out your RV before you buy it, they will send you pictures, they will test everything so you will know what you are buying.
+A professional will check out your RV before you buy it, they will send you pictures and test everything so you will know what you are buying.

 - An RV that has too low mileage and was stored most of the time is not necessarily a good thing.
 An RV is like a home, continuous usage might help to keep things in good working condition.
 You might find a good fixer-upper but you need to know how much it will end up costing you in the end.

 - Don’t be afraid of rental units.
 Rental units may have larger mileage but they have been well taken care of.
 Out of my 3 RVs 2 were rental before I purchased them and I had no issues with them.
 I know of people who purchase brand-new RVs with lots of problems.